tinaboyce/tinaboyce.github.io/README.md

 Slowly under construction!

-First thing first, get something up! "just push it!"
+First thing first, get something up! "just push it!".

+Second thing second, find time to do this.